-There are a great number of people out there who rely on vitamin B12 supplements as a natural way to help ease stress and boost their energy levels.
-While the vitamin’s ability to enhance mental performance is relatively well known, research suggests that the effects of B12 deficiency may be more serious than a simple lack of energy.
-Let's take a look at seven of them.
+There are many people out there who rely on vitamin B12 supplements as a natural way to help ease stress and boost their energy levels.
+While the vitamin's ability to enhance mental performance is relatively well-known, research suggests that the effects of B12 deficiency may be more serious than a simple lack of energy.
+Let's take a look at several of them.

 Dangers of B12 Deficiency